Capital Concepts International

 A Global Perspective from the Start

-Raised in Northern California in a German-speaking household with German-Austrian heritage, Jennifer Maag-Pelz was shaped early on by two cultures.
+Raised in Northern California in a German-speaking household with German-Austrian heritage, Jennifer Maag-Pelz was shaped early on by multiple cultures.
 Summers spent in Europe deepened her appreciation for international perspectives and eventually inspired her to study Political Economy at the University of California, Berkeley, where she graduated cum laude in December 1991.

-After a year, she transferred to Zurich, Switzerland, continuing her work with international clients while deepening her knowledge of local regulations through the Swiss “Kammerschule.”
-Instead of pursuing the Swiss Wirtschaftsprüfer, she opted to take the U.S. CPA exam, which she successfully completed.
+With limited experience in the German corporate and accounting world, she embraced a hands-on learning approach—something that became a guiding principle throughout her career.
+After a year in Munich, she transferred to Zurich, Switzerland, continuing her work with international clients while deepening her knowledge of local regulations through the Swiss “Kammerschule”, the three year national preparatory course for the Swiss CPA.
+She later opted to take the U.S. CPA exam, which she successfully completed in 1996.

-In 2020, slightly before the COVID-19 pandemic, Jennifer took on an unexpected leadership role as interim CEO of a German medtech company—one whose transaction CCI had just advised on.
-The company had been left without executive leadership, and Jennifer stepped in at the request of a UK-listed client.
+Then, in 2020, slightly before the COVID-19 pandemic, Jennifer took on an unexpected leadership role as interim CEO of a German medtech company—one whose transaction CCI had just advised on.
+The company had been left without executive leadership, and Jennifer stepped in at the request of the shareholder, a UK-listed client.
 What was initially meant as a short-term assignment turned into 18 months of crisis management, as the company’s revenues dropped by 60% almost overnight due to the pandemic.
 In parallel, she was invited to join two corporate boards—a turning point that sparked her deeper interest in Non-Executive Directorships.

 Currently, Jennifer serves on the following Boards: